gindenburg/followermaze/README.md

 7. Testing
   The following testing facilities have been implemented:

   a) Unit tests.
 Simple unit test framework (UnitTest++) has been used.
 A target has been added to the build system to run unit tests for every build.

   Example for Ubuntu:
     $ make check

   b) Automated tests.
 The project uses CTest (delivered with CMake) to implement test automation.
 Project's build system generates a wrapper shell script which starts the followermaze server in the background, starts the test application (provided with the challenge), and finally stops the server.
   The tests are defined in ./code/tests/runner/CMakeLists.txt.

   WARNING: one of the tests checks the acceptance criteria for the project (running provided test application with all default parameters).
 It can take several minutes to complete.

   To display the list of available tests run:
     $ ctest -N

-  To execute tests run (test's output is swallowed):
+  To execute tests run (test's output is being swallowed):
     $ make test

   To execute tests verbosely run:
     $ ctest -V

   c) Two test applications which have been used during development to test parts of the system manually are provided as reference implementation and for manual testing.

   Note: available tests ensure reasonable quality, but don't provide 100% coverage.
 In fact no effort has been made to measure test coverage due to the lack of time.
 This would have to be different if the project required a lengthy maintenance and support cycle.